rik-janssen/super-simple-site-offline-beta/readme.txt

 = Is half of it unusable because I have to pay? =
 No. The entire thing is free and it will be in the future.

-= Does it work with =
-To answer to foo bar dilemma.
-We still don't know how the foo hit the bar.
-But 42 is always the answer as far as I'm concerned.

 = What about foo bar? =
 To answer to foo bar dilemma.
 We still don't know how the foo hit the bar.
 But 42 is always the answer as far as I'm concerned.